AEADataEditor/replication-template-development/REPLICATION.md

 Findings
 --------
 > Describe your findings both positive and negative in some detail, for each **Figure, Table, and any in-text numbers**.
+You can re-use the Excel file created under *Code Description*.
+When errors happen, be as precise as possible.
+For differences in figures, provide both a screenshot of what the manuscript contains, as well as the figure produced by the code you ran.

 ### Tables
 - Table 1: Looks the same